clydebarrow/esphome-docs-hugo/content/components/web_server.md

   [Private Network Access Permission Prompt](https://wicg.github.io/private-network-access/#permission-prompt).
   Defaults to `true`.
 - **log** (*Optional*, boolean): Turn on or off the log feature inside webserver.
 Defaults to `true`.
-- **ota** (*Optional*, boolean): Turn on or off the OTA feature inside webserver.
-Strongly not suggested without enabled authentication settings.
-Defaults to `true`.
-Cannot be used with the `esp-idf` framework.
+- **ota** (*Optional*, boolean): Explicitly disable OTA updates through the web server interface.
+Only accepts `false`.
+  This option is typically used when you have both `web_server` and `captive_portal` configured, and you want OTA updates to be available only through the captive portal.
+Since `captive_portal` automatically loads the web server OTA platform, setting this to `false` prevents OTA access through the regular web interface while maintaining it for captive portal access.
+To enable OTA for web server, use the `web_server` OTA platform instead.
 - **id** (*Optional*, [ID](#config-id)): Manually specify the ID used for code generation.
 - **local** (*Optional*, boolean): Include supporting javascript locally allowing it to work without internet access.
 Defaults to `false`.
 - **version** (*Optional*, string): `1`, `2` or `3`.
 Version 1 displays as a table.
 Version 2 uses web components and has more functionality.
 Version 3 uses HA-Styling.
 Defaults to `2`.